-The ), which counts down to the next button changes to a timer ( automatic measurement.
+timer ( Leven), which counts down to the next

 Automatic measurements continue until you turn off intervals.

 WARNING Patient harm risk.
 Do not use intervals on neonates out of earshot.
 Verify that audio can be heard from where you intend to be.